marti-brocchi/Pac-Man/README.md

 # Pac-Man
-University of Genoa, first year of bachelor degree course in computer science.
+University of Genoa, first year of bachelor's degree in computer science.
 ---

 Compile with: g++ -o pacman \*.cpp